Have a general question about COVID-19?

 I have been around someone else who was exposed to a person with COVID-19.
 What should I do?

-If the person you were in close contact with is not currently sick and you were not around the person with COVID-19, you are not considered exposed to COVID-19.
 It is recommended to watch for symptoms, avoid close contact with people who are sick, wash your hands often with soap and water for at least 20 seconds especially after you have been in a public place, or after blowing your nose, coughing or sneezing, and practice social distancing.

 I live in the same house as someone who is under quarantine.
 What should I do?